AlexanderMakarov/am-budget-view/README.md

 - [OUTDATED] MyAmeria Account Statements Excel (.xls) dowloaded from pages like https://myameria.am/cards-and-accounts/account-statement/******.
   THIS PAGE IS NOT AVAILABLE ANYMORE - use "MyAmeria History Excel" instead.
-  On the web site choose Cards and Accounts -> Current account -> Statement, here select period (last option usually), if available the set "In AMD" (under "Show also"), choose "Excel" format, press "Download".
-Almost the same in mobile app.
-  Default file name "<account_number> account statement.xls".
-  Supports all features native to app and Beancount reports.
   In `config.yaml` is referenced by `myAmeriaAccountStatementXlsxFilesGlob` setting.
   Parsed by [ameria_stmt_parser.go](/ameria_stmt_parser.go).
 - [PARTIAL] MyAmeria History Excel (.xls) files downloaded from https://myameria.am/history.